ispras/dedoc/docs/source/dedoc_api_usage/api.rst

         Use `true` value to enable this behaviour.

     * - attachments_dir
-      - any string with a valid path
+      - optional string with a valid path
       - None
       - The path to the directory where document's attached files can be saved instead of a temporary directory.